CFMTA 2022 National Essay Competition Winners

 The National CFMTA Essay Competition invites submissions of essays on any research topic related to music teaching, pedagogy or performance practice.
 This competition is open to all Canadian residents currently studying at the high school, undergraduate, masters and doctoral university graduate levels.

-The Dr. Lorna Wanzel Prizes are awarded to the first place recipients in both the doctorate and masters degree categories.
-The prizes for the undergraduate and high school levels this year are provided by Northwest Territories Music Teachers Association, the Parr Academy of Vocal Arts and donors Joanne Lougheed, Stephen Runge and Catherine Bartlett.
+The Dr. Lorna Wanzel Prizes are awarded to the first-place recipients in both the doctorate and master’s degree categories.
+The prizes for the undergraduate and high school levels this year are provided by The New Brunswick Registered Music Teachers Association and donors Joanne Lougheed, Leanne Hiebert, Nathene Arthur and Catherine Bartlett.

 University Doctoral Level